dinoise/Lending-Agent-Engine/README.md

 The multi-agent architecture provides several advantages:

 - **Specialized Expertise**: Each agent focuses on a specific domain, providing more accurate and relevant responses
+- **Hierarchical Structure**: Sub-agents can have their own sub-agents (e.g., Image Analysis within Origination)
 - **Scalability**: New agents can be added without affecting existing functionality
-- **Maintainability**: Code is organized by functionality, making it easier to maintain and update
+- **Maintainability**: Code is organized by functionality with standardized base classes
 - **Performance**: Specialized agents can be optimized for their specific tasks
 - **Modularity**: Agents can be developed, tested, and deployed independently
+- **Standardization**: Base classes ensure consistent behavior across all agents
+- **Validation**: Automatic validation of prompts and tools ensures quality and consistency
+- **Chained Operations**: Complex workflows automated through chained tools (e.g., Origination flow)

 ## Disclaimer